muhammad2033/Python_Advance_Projects/README.md

 # Run
 Run the following code in GUI as well as in Streamlit, and check the following errors in streamlit file.
 If you do some changes , then commit here.
-I'll love to see your kindess. thank you❤
+I'd love to see your kindness. thank you❤